chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 ### A Deployment Step Is Stalled With Infinite Execution Timeout

-The only way to resolve this currently is to cancel the Deployment itself, which can be done from the main Deployments list.
+The only way to resolve this currently is to cancel the Deployment Plan itself, which can be done from the main Deployment Plans list.
-On the left-hand side of the [`Active`](#active) Deployments table, click the Actions menu for the corresponding Deployment, and select [`Cancel`](#cancel).
+On the left-hand side of the [`Active`](#active) Deployment Plans table, click the Actions menu for the corresponding Deployment Plan, and select [`Cancel`](#cancel).
 You will be asked to confirm the cancellation.

-All remaining steps in the Deployment will be cancelled, along with any still running or pending tasks.
+All remaining steps in the Deployment Plan will be cancelled, along with any still running or pending tasks.

 ### The Updated License File Is Not Being Picked Up in the Website